What are the colours of Périgord?

 Hello

-At the end of October / beginning of November, autumn and its beautiful colours settled in the Périgord.
-Daytime temperatures are generally around 20°C and nights are relatively cool at around 10°C. The weather is often fine, but there is also some rainfall which allows the picking of mushrooms.
-The castles are still open, it is after the holidays of the All Saints' Day that in general some places close.
-Nothing will thus prevent you from having a good stay.
+At the end of October/beginning of November, autumn and its beautiful colors take hold in Périgord.
+Daytime temperatures generally hover around 20°C, and nights are relatively cool, hovering around 10°C. The weather is often fine, but there's also some precipitation, so mushroom picking is possible.
+The châteaux are still open, but some of them close after the All Saints' vacation.
+So there's nothing to stop you enjoying your stay.

 Leave a comment